KSAH-42/ATS/README.md

 # ATS

+This project is actual under contruction, there is some project which not contains any classes.
+Go back in this project in few days later.

+Thanks.

 I create this project in order to explorer a different to build client API.
 So here, ATS stands for Automatic Trading Software.